nextcryptodeal/abhinavcrypto/README.md

 add your onchain wallet for verification once the verification is complete, return to the base guild to claim your role.
 ... this is end of day 5...

+This is day 6 of commit on base